sematext/docs/docs/agents/sematext-agent/kubernetes/installation.md

 ### Create and Deploy the DaemonSet

-Create a `st-agent-ds.yml` file for the deployment (replace with your tokens):
+Create a `st-agent-ds.yml` file for the deployment (replace with your tokens and region):

 ```yaml
 apiVersion: v1